For writers and authors, self-publishing is easy. You upload a Word manuscript to Amazon KDP or an aggregator, and you have an ebook for sale.

-Whatever your interest or passion, there is money to be made from your writing skills.
-All you need to do is start thinking like an independent publisher.
+Whatever your interest or passion, it is possible to make money from your writing skills.
+All you need to do is think like an independent publisher.

-If you need a hint list of ideas that you can write about, here is a long list of blog topic ideas that will surely get your interest underway.
+Do you need a hint list of ideas that you can write about?
+Here is a long list of blog topic ideas that will surely get your interest underway.

 The only mindset you need to change is that a blog is not a daily diary.
-A blog is all about self-publishing to its core.
+A blog is all about self-publishing at its core.

 It provides you with the medium and platform to deliver valuable content to readers.
 Then you can build an income-earning independent publishing business.

-Whether you choose health, lifestyle, fashion, writing skills, gardening, photography, cooking, gadget reviews or any other topic, you can start building a profitable, monetized platform.
+You could choose health, lifestyle, fashion, writing skills, gardening, photography, cooking, gadget reviews, or any other topic.
+Then you can start building a profitable, monetized platform.

 The key to successful blogging is to be passionate about what you write.
-Postach.io has an informative decision-making infographic, which details the process of creating a successful new blog.
+Postach.io has an informative decision-making infographic that details the process of creating a successful new blog.

 The income generated from Adsense relies heavily on website traffic.
 But it is a simple way to see some dollars coming in the door in the early months of a new blog.